YoniB1995/YoniB1995/README.md

 Focused :rocket:

-- 🌱 I’m currently Looking for a Full-Stack Developer Role. ( Frontend / Backend Roles as well ).
+- 🌱 Full-Stack Developer at GrayMatters Health.
 - 🔭 Evolving and learning new things every day.